jeandiegof/metal-gear-solid/README.md

 # metal-solid-gear
-ASCII art game based on Metal Gear Solid™.
-This was the final project of Algorithms and Programming class at UFRGS.
+ASCII art game based on Metal Gear Solid™ presented as the final project of Algorithms and Programming class.